- Business types

 - A rapid response: how we’ve delivered critical connections during COVID-19

-Keeping your business secure during the Coronavirus outbreak
+COVID-19: Keeping your business secure while working remotely

 In these uncertain times, it’s more important than ever that we all take sensible precautions to ensure we remain safe.
 But with a growing number of organisations implementing remote working practices, there are other viruses beyond COVID-19 that businesses and their employees need to be aware of.